Authentic Hungarian sugar snap pea soup (zöldborsóleves)

 We just celebrated the Summer Solstice and suitably sugar peas are ready!
 When I can make pea soup, I know summer is here.
 So why is pea soup so special?
 We can buy frozen peas all year long.
 Yes, it is true but we cannot make Hungarian pea soup with frozen peas alone, we need the fresh shells as well.

-Unfortunately, these vegetables are becoming harder and harder to find.
+Unfortunately, the peas are becoming harder and harder to find.
 You will not be able to find them at supermarkets easily.
 However, they should be readily available at farmers’ markets and health food stores.
 Or just simply grow them in your garden.
 Again, the tastier your vegis are, the better your soup will be!

 RECIPE